Travel to the City of a Hundred Towers: Prague

 Prague’s Jewish Quarter (Josefov) is a historic area that tells the story of the city’s Jewish community through the centuries.
 The Old Jewish Cemetery, one of the oldest in Europe, is a powerful reminder of Prague’s Jewish heritage.
 Visitors can also explore several synagogues, including the Spanish Synagogue and the Old-New Synagogue, which are both architecturally stunning and historically significant.

-Indulge in Czech Cuisine
+Indulge in Czech Cuisine and Historic Cafes

 Prague is a food lover’s delight, offering a rich selection of traditional Czech dishes.
 Be sure to try svíčková, a creamy beef dish served with dumplings, or goulash, a hearty stew perfect for colder days.
 Another must-try is the popular street snack, trdelník, a sweet pastry covered in sugar and cinnamon, often filled with ice cream or chocolate.